Gelaohui: Outgrowth of the integration and development of Tiandihui and Bailianjiao

 Some scholars in Japan and the United States believe that the Gelaohui was the outgrowth of the integration and development of Tiandihui and Bailianjiao in the late Qing dynasty, but the Gelaohui did not have the same origin with the Tiandihui.

 Developed from the Jianghuhui

 It is believed that the Gelaohui was developed from the Jianghuhui (江湖会), which in turn came from the Renyihui (仁义会) and the Tiandihui.

 Xiang Army

 One view is that it is more likely it began as an offshoot or alternative name of the so-called "Brotherhood Clique" within the Xiang Army.
 It is believed that some 30% of the Xiang Army may have been Gelaohui members, and after the disbandment of the army in the aftermath of the Taiping Rebellion it spread along the Yangtze to become a Triad order.
-The Geolaohui became increasingly associated with the revolutionaries of Dr. Sun Yat-sen's Tongmenhui during the early 1900s, participating in the Xinhai Revolution against the Qing, and infiltrating the army and education system.
+The Geolaohui became increasingly associated with the revolutionaries of Dr. Sun Yat-sen's Tongmenghui during the early 1900s, participating in the Xinhai Revolution against the Qing, and infiltrating the army and education system.